create3000/x_ite/docs/_posts/tutorials/basic-nodes.md

 Beside the Viewpoint node there is also an [OrthoViewpoint](../components/navigation/orthoviewpoint) node to define an orthographic camera.

-If you define more than once viewpoint in a X3D file, the first viewpoint defined will be bound if the world is loaded.
+If you define more than once viewpoint in an X3D file, the first viewpoint defined will be bound if the world is loaded.
 To bind one of the other viewpoints send a *set\_bind* event with the value TRUE to the viewpoint.
 You must use a [Script](../components/scripting/script) node for that or use a Anchor node with the name of the viewpoint in the *url* field preceded by '#'.

 ### XML Encoding